MycroftAI/documentation/_posts/2018-08-13-announcing-mycrofts-guest-blog-program.md

 <h2>What we're looking for</h2>
 <span style="font-weight: 400;">We’re looking for all sorts of posts, not just technical.
 This could be research or a survey on people’s privacy concerns in tech, an analysis of linguistic differences voice assistants struggle with, or a how-to process for building a special enclosure for a Picroft.
 If it meets the general criteria, don’t be shy!</span>

-<span style="font-weight: 400;">We hope this program will bring some great awareness to our community and their work and research. <a href="https://mycroftai.activehosted.com/f/44" target="_blank" rel="noopener">Submit your topic here</a>!</span>
+<span style="font-weight: 400;">We hope this program will bring some great awareness to our community and their work and research.
+Submit your topic below!</span>

+[activecampaign form=44]